tq-systems/meta-tqmx86/README.md

 ## Patches

-Please submit patches against the *meta-tqmx86* layer to Matthias Schiffer <matthias.schiffer@tq-group.com> or use Github's collaboration features.
+Please submit patches against the *meta-tqmx86* layer to the TQ-Systems Linux team (linux@ew.tq-group.com) or use Github's collaboration features.

 ## Build setup